chriswhitehouse/CV/README.md

 ## OTHER INTERESTS

-I am an outdoor enthusiast, enjoying; cycling, running, surfing, and sailing but occasionally head indoors to swim, rock climb, and teach myself to code.
+I am an outdoor enthusiast, enjoying; cycling, running, surfing, and sailing but occasionally head indoors to swim, rock climb, and code!

 _References on request_.